Australia is a popular choice when people from places like Hong Kong, Singapore and China look for properties overseas.

 - Melbourne: AU$665,000

 How do I become a real estate agent in Australia?

 You need to meet eligibility requirements and complete a ‘qualification and certificate of registration’ in your state or territory.
 You also need to get experience working under the supervision of a licensed real estate agent.

 Can a US citizen buy a house in Australia?

-If you’re a non-resident foreigner and you want to buy any kinds of residential property in Australia, you first need to get an approval from the FIRB.
+If you’re a non-resident foreigner and you want to buy any kind of residential property in Australia, you first need to get approval from the FIRB.